Azure/azure-powershell/src/Compute/Compute/help/New-AzVmss.md

 # $result.VirtualMachineProfile.SecurityProfile.UefiSettings.SecureBootEnabled;
 ```

-This example Creates a new VMSS with the new Security Type 'TrustedLaunch' and the necessary UEFISettings values,
+This example Creates a new VMSS with the new Security Type 'TrustedLaunch' and the necessary UEFISettings values, VTpmEnabled and SecureBootEnalbed are true.
+Please check [the Trusted Launch feature page](aka.ms/trustedlaunch) for more information.

 ### Example 5: Create a Vmss in Orchestration Mode: Flexible by default
 ```powershell